 The pharmacy team reported that they were allocated protected time to learn during working hours.
 Resources accessed included the 30 minute tutors supplied by the company, e-Learning packages and revised SOPs.
-The RP and the manager were due to attend an off-job training day the day after the inspection.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.

 Staff were seen to offer appropriate advice when selling medicines over the counter.
-The MCA was observed referring to the pharmacist when she was unsure.
+A customer advisor was observed referring to the pharmacist when she was unsure.

-The staff felt able to raise concerns and give feedback to the store manager and the RP, both of whom they found to be receptive to ideas and suggestions.
+The staff felt able to raise concerns and give feedback to the store manager and the regular RP, both of whom they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The RP described that she felt supported by the store manager and the stores in the wider area.
-She was in regular communication with pharmacists working in nearby stores.

-The RP said the targets set were manageable and that they did not impede her professional judgement.
-The RP said that she would only undertake services such as MURs that were clinically appropriate.
+The RP said that he had not been set targets.
+The manager felt that his targets were manageable and that they did not impede his professional judgement.
+The RP said that he would only undertake services such as MURs that were clinically appropriate.

-Principle 3 - Premises Standards met
+Principle 3 - Premises Standards not all met